contribsys/faktory/README.md

 See the [Installation wiki page](https://github.com/contribsys/faktory/wiki/Installation) for current installation methods.

-**We need help getting Faktory running easily on OSX.**  Today you have to git clone this repo and [build manually](https://github.com/contribsys/faktory/wiki/Development) but we hope to get it into Homebrew soon.

 ## Documentation

 Please [see the Faktory wiki](https://github.com/contribsys/faktory/wiki) for full documentation.

 ## Support

-You can also find help in the [contribsys/faktory](https://gitter.im/contribsys/faktory) chat channel.
+You can find help in the [contribsys/faktory](https://gitter.im/contribsys/faktory) chat channel.
 Stop by and say hi!

 ## Author